OctopusDeploy/blog/blog/2019-08/versioning-with-github-actions/index.md

 ---
 title: Adding Versions to your GitHub Actions
 description: GitHub Actions are a powerful new feature for GitHub users but lack any native versioning capabilities.
-In this blog post, we'll see how to implement versioning.
+In this blog post, we’ll see how to implement versioning.
 author: matthew.casperson@octopus.com
 published: 2019-08-22
 visibility: private